Blog Post Thumbnail

 Another thing to consider is the initial adjustment period.
 Change can be unsettling, and some team members might miss having a dedicated, personal space.
 It’s all about anticipating these bumps and having a plan to address them proactively.
 Clear communication and a well-thought-out system can make a world of difference here, ensuring everyone feels considered as you introduce new ways of working.

-Helping Your Team Adapt and Thrive
+Helping Your Team Embrace the Change

 So, how do you help your team get comfortable and even excited about desk hoteling?
 It really comes down to support and the right tools.
 Your organization plays a big role in providing resources to help everyone adapt to this new way of working.
 This could mean clear guidelines, training on how to use the booking system, or even workshops on staying organized without a permanent desk.